ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *String.* Default: ``en_GB``.

 This setting determines the language in which the server operates for users who have not set a language preference, or who are not logged in.
+This language also applies to "back-end" work, like exporting tasks.

 The language code is in the format ``en_GB`` (two-letter language code, underscore, two- or three-letter country code).